[IT Engineer Tips] Do you really understand memory swapping?

 This allows the computer to operate as if it had more memory

-As I've said many times before, storage is slow.
-And if you have to read and write data frequently every time memory runs out, processing will naturally slow down.
-Disk I/O will also increase.
+As I've said many times, storage is slow.
+When data is frequently read and written every time memory runs out, processing naturally slows down.
+Disk I/O also increases.

-As a result, you'll end up in a situation where
+As a result,"it runs, but it's not exactly comfortable..."you end up with a situation where

-"it works, but it's hard to say it's comfortable..."
-But it's better than having it stop due to an error.
+But it's better than it stopping due to an error.

-Therefore, you should not ignore the occurrence of a swap, but it is a useful function that makes things that would not work without a swap possible to work.
+Therefore, you should not ignore SWAP events, but in the first place, SWAP is a convenient function that makes things that wouldn't work otherwise start working.

-*By the way, the above explanation is for Linux, but Windows also has something equivalent to SWAP called
+*By the way, the above explanation uses Linux, but Windows also"virtual memory."has something equivalent to SWAP called

 conclusion